nicholaslantz/pumpkin-mines/README.md

 * enter,e to reveal a cell
 * space,f to flag a cell
 * q to quit
+* F3 To toggle debug mode
+    * You can also give the program -d or --debug as arguments to enable debug mode.

 ### To Do ###